 Cost Of Solar

 Adding solar energy to your home is more affordable than ever in the Chicago area!
-It’s important to note, however, that the cost of a solar system is dependent on the size of your home, how you use energy and how you’d like to use it going forward.
+It’s important to note, however, that the cost of a solar system is dependent on the size of your Illinois home, energy usage and energy goals.
 Our solar experts can help you come up with a customized solution that fits your home’s needs, including exactly how many solar panels are necessary.

 Your Chicago Solar Panel Installation Cost Includes The Following:

 This includes the solar panels, inverters, wiring, conduit, mounting racks and mounting hardware.

 Once you sign the contract, our team begins designing a system, filing the relevant permits and proceeding with the setup for your installation.

 On the day of installation, our team carefully installs and tests your system to ensure that it’s working properly, then cleans up your property as though we were never there!

 Solar panels operate using the power of the sun.
 Once sunlight hits the panels, electrons come loose from their atoms, forming an electrical circuit with the conductors in solar cells.
 These electrons traveling through the circuit create electricity.